dfpersonal/md-review/README.md

 - Display Markdown in its original format
 - Add comments to specific lines
 - Select files from tree view
+- Dark mode support (follows system preferences)
+- Resizable and collapsible sidebars
+- Click line numbers in comments to jump to corresponding content

 ## Install